YongXie-ICMM/Twist2DNet/README.md

 ## Environment Configuration:

-All deatils will be available to public once the maniscript is accepted.
-Thanks for your interest
+All deatils will be available to public once the manuscript is accepted.
+Thanks for your interest.